Know Your Rights at Work: Tenure, Title VII, and Title IX

 - Read More on Title IX »

-Although the laws that prohibit gender discrimination in employment and education are decades old, women faculty still face gender discrimination on campus.
+Although the laws that prohibit gender discrimination in employment and education are decades old, women in academia still often face discrimination on campus.
 Today, non-tenure track appointments account for more than 70 percent of appointments for instructors in higher education, and women are less likely to achieve a tenure-track position than their male counterparts.

-Both Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972 provide protection against gender discrimination in the context of tenure.
-Title VII is a federal law that prohibits discrimination in employment on the basis of sex, as well as race, color, national origin, and religion.
-Title IX is a federal law that prohibits sex discrimination in education, covering women and men, girls and boys, and staff and students in any educational institution or program that receives federal funds.
+Both Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972 provide protection against sex discrimination in the context of tenure.
+Title VII is a federal law that prohibits discrimination in employment on the basis of sex, as well as race, color, national origin and religion.
+Title IX is a federal law that prohibits sex discrimination in education, covering all staff and students in any educational institution or program that receives federal funds.

-If you think you are facing gender discrimination in the tenure process, this resource will help you understand your options to take action.
+If you think you may be facing sex discrimination in the tenure process, this resource will help navigate the relevant federal laws that prohibit sex discrimination in academia.

 Which laws apply to me as a faculty member?